-\ \ \ We also note that it could be of interest to find a new formula for the Bishop invariant in terms of the angle $\theta_m$ among the set of complex tangents $m \in N$.
-We will leave for work for another paper as it would likely be in need of an analytic sophistication that we do not make use of in this current work, which has been in the spirit of a complex differemtial topology nature. \ \ \
+\ \ \ We also note that it could be of interest to find a new formula for the Bishop invariant in terms of the angles $\theta_m$ among the set of complex tangents $m \in N$.
+We will leave this work for another paper as it would need an analytic sophistication that we do not make use of in our current work, which has been in the spirit of complex differential topology in nature. \ \ \ \